Does premature ejaculation impact your sex life? Are you shooting earlier than you'd like to?

 Kegel exercises are a simple way to target premature ejaculation and the research supports this.

-A 2014 study published in Therapeutic Advances in Urology journal evaluated pelvic floor rehabilitation's impact on patients affected by lifelong premature ejaculation issues.
+A 2014 study published in Therapeutic Advances in Urology journal evaluated pelvic floor rehabilitation's impact on patients affected by lifelong premature ejaculation issues [6].

-Kegel exercises won't just help your premature ejaculation; they can also help erectile dysfunction.
-A study in BJU International in 2005 over six months found that 40 per cent of men over 20 years of age who regularly performed Kegel exercises said goodbye to erectile dysfunction.
-A further 35 per cent had significant improvement in their ED symptoms.
+A study in BJU International in 2005 over 6 months found that 40% of men over 20 years of age who regularly performed Kegel exercises said goodbye to erectile dysfunction [2].
+A further 35% had significant improvement in their ED symptoms

 Can you cure premature ejaculation?